siv2r/bip-frost-signing/README.md

 Plain public keys are byte strings of length 33 (often called *compressed* format).
 In contrast, X-only public keys are 32-byte strings defined in [BIP340][bip340].

 FROST generates signatures that are verifiable as if produced by a single signer using a secret key `s` with the corresponding public key.
-As a threshold signing protocol, the threshold secret key `s` is shared among all `n` participants using Shamir's secret sharing, and at least `t` participants must collaborate to issue a valid signature.
+As a threshold signing protocol, the threshold secret key `s` is shared among all `n` participants using Shamir's secret sharing, and at least `t` participants must collaborate to issue a valid signature.<br>
-&emsp;&ensp;`t` is a positive non-zero integer lesser than or equal to `n`
+- `t` is a positive non-zero integer lesser than or equal to `n`<br>
-&emsp;&ensp;`n` MUST be a positive integer less than 2^32.
+- `n` MUST be a positive integer less than 2^32.

-In particular, FROST signing assumes each participant is configured with the following information:
+In particular, FROST signing assumes each participant is configured with the following information:<br>
 - An identifier *id*, which is an integer in the range `[0, n-1]` and MUST be distinct from the identifier of every other participant.
 <!-- REVIEW we haven't introduced participant identifier yet.
 So, don't use them here -->
 - A secret share *secshare<sub>id</sub>*, which is a positive non-zero integer less than the secp256k1 curve order.
 This value represents the *i*-th Shamir secret share of the threshold secret key *s*.
 In particular, *secshare<sub>id</sub>* is the value `f(id+1)` on a secret polynomial `f` of degree `t - 1`, where `s` is `f(0)`.
 - A Threshold public key *thresh_pk*, which is point on the secp256k1 curve.
 - A public share *pubshare<sub>id</sub>*, which is point on the secp256k1 curve.

 > [!NOTE]
 > The definitions for the secp256k1 curve and its order can be found in the [Notation section](./README.md#notation).

 As key generation for FROST signing is beyond the scope of this document, we do not specify how this information is configured and distributed to the participants.
 Generally, there are two possible key generation mechanisms: one involves a single, trusted dealer (see Appendix D of [FROST RFC draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/15/)), and the other requires performing a distributed key generation protocol (see [BIP FROST DKG draft](https://github.com/BlockstreamResearch/bip-frost-dkg)).